-The Student Activities Department at Eureka College strives to promote co-curricular involvement in the areas of organizations and activities.
+The Office of Student Life at Eureka College strives to promote co-curricular involvement in the areas of organizations and activities.
 We encourage personal development socially, interpersonally, and morally through student engagement and service, leadership, and learning initiatives.
 By providing programming, activities, and resources, we foster an environment to aid in the growth of the holistic student and world citizen.